road closed.jpg

 Not-Short Bio:

 Dr. Eve Louise Ewing is a writer, scholar, and cultural organizer from Chicago.
 In addition to being an associate professor in the Department of Race, Diaspora, and Indigeneity at the University of Chicago, she is the award-winning author of four books.
 Her first collection of poetry, essays, and visual art, Electric Arches, was published by Haymarket Books in 2017; Publisher’s Weekly called it a “stunning debut” and NPR said that the book was marked by “a precision that is both beautiful and deeply uncomfortable.”
 Her second poetry collection, 1919, tells the story of the race riot that rocked Chicago in the summer of that year, and was adapted into a hit play by Steppenwolf Theatre.
 Her first book for elementary readers, Maya and the Robot, was published by Kokila, an imprint of Penguin Young Readers; The New York Times called it “a delightful tale” and Publisher’s Weekly noted that this “tender-hearted middle grade debut wholly conveys the strength it takes to come out of one’s shell, the thrill of discovery and creation, and the power of pursuing wonder.”
-Dr. Ewing has written several projects for Marvel Comics, most notably the Ironheart series, and she’s currently at the helm of the Black Panther series.
+Dr. Ewing has written several projects for Marvel Comics, most notably the Ironheart and Black Panther series and she’s currently telling mutant stories at the helm of Exceptional X-Men.

 Right now she is working on her next book, Original Sins: The (Mis)education of Black and Native Children and the Construction of American Racism, which will be published by One World.